Our Organic Creamery

 It is not entirely clear if it was Albert Straus’s desire to extend his pioneering, sustainability practices from his dairy farm to his own new dairy brand or if it was his love for ice cream that made him open the organic creamery in 1994.
 Most likely it was a little of both.
 At the creamery, only a few miles from the Straus dairy in Marshall, we bottle our Organic, Cream-Top Milk in reusable glass bottles, make European-Style, Organic Yogurt and Butter, slowly culture our Organic Sour Cream, vat-set our European-style, Organic Yogurt and create the most delectable, Organic Ice Creams.

-Approximately 75 employees process an average of 10,000 gallons of milk per day that comes from the Straus dairy and four other organic, family farms in coastal Marin and Sonoma Counties.
+Approximately 75 employees process an average of 14,000 gallons of milk per day that comes from the Straus dairy and seven other organic, family farms in coastal Marin and Sonoma Counties.
 You’ll find many large stainless steel vats here – we use them to make our European-style yogurt.
 Not sure what European-style is?
 It means that we heat and culture our yogurt in a slow, vat-set process with no thickeners or stabilizers.
 This gives our yogurt a particularly smooth and creamy texture.

 Our old-fashioned butter churn from the 1950s puts out about as much organic butter in a week as other commercial facilities produce in an hour.
 But, it’s well worth the difference in taste and texture it makes.
 The result is a butter that is significantly higher in butterfat (85-87%) and lower in moisture than most other brands.
 It tastes so good and clean and it doesn’t burn as easily in the pan.
 Many Bay Area chefs and bakers prefer it for all those reasons, too.